 We will not have a 'no contact' policy as this could leave our staff unable to fully support and protect their pupils and students.
+Instead, our staff have undertaken conflict management training with Dynamis Training and Insight.

 When using reasonable force in response to risks presented by incidents involving children including any with SEN or disabilities, or with medical conditions, our staff will consider the risks carefully.